ShroudProtocol/ShroudX/contrib/masternode-setup-scripts/shell-scripts/README.md

 3. YOU CAN CLICK ``Start all`` to start your shroudnode

-Note: ShroudXnodes that are enabled will appear on your ``Shroudnodes`` tab
+Note: Shroudnodes that are enabled will appear on your ``Shroudnodes`` tab

 ### HOW TO UPDATE YOUR SHROUD DAEMON WITH A SCRIPT
 Run first the ``Sourceupdate.sh`` shell file.
 On your SSH Terminal type this line below